 It dropped to -7C that night.
 I hadn’t planned to get up for the sunrise view, but then I realized sunrise wasn’t until after 7am, an hour past my usual waking time.
 So, I experienced yet another incredible view.
 The dawn light created softer and more understated tones along the rock.

 Leaving this majestic place behind, the route followed a backroad out of the park, only opened to administrative personnel and cyclists.
 What followed was more pine, some scrub brush and rolling hills with no traffic.
 Above the treed canopy, the odd red rock formation poked out.
-In the Wild West Route guide, there is a note saying that the final 40 miles were the “fastest of the segment.”
+In the Western Wildlands Route guide, there is a note saying that the final 40 miles were the “fastest of the segment.”
 Hitting some nasty, mushy gravel and wash board, I wondered what kind of shitty roads I must have avoided further north.

 Eventually, I hit pavement and descended through many miles of private land.
 I ended up camping about 10km from Kanab just off of the main highway.
 I took a side road and pushed my bike behind some houses far enough until I hit a sliver of public land beside on ATV trail.
 I could hear families playing with their children into the night – If they saw me, I wonder what they thought of this stranger camping in somewhat close proximity.

 I took my time in Kanab, the last town before Arizona.
 I enjoyed a breakfast bagel and coffee at a local cafe, sending email updates to family and friends.
 When I headed back to my bike, a woman greeted me with a $10 bill.

 “I saw you in Boulder, but I was too shy then to talk to you.
 I think what you are doing is amazing.
 Could I please buy you breakfast?”